-- 3.8 At the national level, Government published their blueprint for a Northern Powerhouse in August 2015, which is designed to close the north-south economic gap by improving the transport networks across the north of England.
-The continuing rail electrification project will be rolled out to the Oxenholme-Windermere branch line.
-This, and other transport network improvements, are likely to require primary and/or secondary aggregates from Cumbria. - 3.9 In April 2014, central Government identified a number of road, rail, transport, flood defence and waste infrastructure projects that had started or would start in the 2014-15 financial year5.
-Of these, five were located in Cumbria - four concerned road pinch points and one was for flood defence.
+3.8 At the national level, Government published their blueprint for a Northern Powerhouse in August 2015, which is designed to close the north-south economic gap by improving the transport networks across the north of England.
+The continuing rail electrification project will be rolled out to the Oxenholme-Windermere branch line, with completion expected 2017/18.
+This, and other transport network improvements, are likely to require primary and/or secondary aggregates from Cumbria.

+- 3.9 In April 2014, central Government identified a number of road, rail, transport, flood defence and waste infrastructure projects that had started or would start in the 2014-15 financial year5.
+Of these, five were located in Cumbria four concerned road pinch points and one was for flood defence.
 One North West project already underway and due to complete in 2016, was the M6 to Heysham link road, just over the border in Lancashire, for which at least one Cumbrian quarry is contracted to supply coated roadstone.
-That same month, Government also published a list of new, major renewables projects6, of which one was located in the county - Dong Energy offshore wind farm at Walney. - In December 2014, the National Infrastructure Plan (NIP) was published7, 3.10 which presents an overview of more than 2,500 infrastructure projects and schemes that have been initiated since 2010, and showing their delivery progress.
-It notes that the Dong Energy offshore wind farm at Walney is complete, but also states that its extension will begin in 2018. - 3.11 In Cumbria, the majority of infrastructure projects listed concern the nuclear industry, including the potential new nuclear power station at Moorside (for which the final financial decision will be taken at the end of 2018) and many replacement or refurbished facilities at the Sellafield complex.
-In the North West, the NIP has programmed just under £200 million on nuclear projects up to 2040, the greatest number of which will be at Sellafield. - At the sub-regional level, Cumbria's Local Enterprise Partnership (LEP) has published a strategic economic plan8.
-Its priority themes are: - advanced manufacturing growth; - nuclear energy and excellence; - vibrant rural and visitor economy; - strategic connectivity of the M6 corridor.
+That same month, Government also published a list of new, major renewables projects6, of which one was located in the county Dong Energy offshore wind farm at Walney. - 3.10 In December 2014, the National Infrastructure Plan (NIP) was published7, which presents an overview of more than 2,500 infrastructure projects and schemes that have been initiated since 2010, and showing their delivery progress.
+It notes that the Dong Energy offshore wind farm at Walney is complete, but also states that its extension will begin in 2018.
+The NIP was replaced by the National Infrastructure Delivery Plan 2016-20218, reflecting a new approach to long-term infrastructure planning, with the creation of the Infrastructure and Projects Authority and an independent National Infrastructure Commission.
+The accompanying National Infrastructure Pipeline identifies just over 80 projects in the north west. - 3.11 In Cumbria, the majority of infrastructure projects listed concern the nuclear industry, including the potential new nuclear power station at Moorside (for which the final financial decision will be taken at the end of 2018) and over 30 replacement or refurbished facilities at the Sellafield complex. - 3.12 At Budget 2016, the Government announced that flood defence and resilience funding will be increased and additional capital schemes will be delivered - including schemes in Carlisle and wider Cumbria.
+In addition to this, the Government will fund much of the repair to transport infrastructure damaged by Storms Desmond and Eva.